-- Follow the guidelines of the EPA or other governmental agencies for the proper disposal of hazardous materials such as engine oil, diesel fuel and engine coolant.
-Consult the local authorities or reclamation facility. - Never dispose of hazardous materials irresponsibly by dumping them into a sewer, on the ground, or into ground water or waterways. - Failure to follow these procedures may seriously harm the environment. - Never attempt to modify the engine's design or safety features such as defeating the engine speed limit control. - Never attempt to adjust the low or high idle speed limit screw.
-This may impair the safety and performance of the machine and shorten its life.
-If adjustment is ever required, contact Discountequipment - Modifications may impair the engine's safety and performance characteristics and shorten the engine's life.
-Any alterations to this engine may void its warranty.
-Be sure to use YANMAR genuine replacement parts.
+- Always be environmentally responsible. - Follow the guidelines of the EPA or other governmental agencies for the proper disposal of hazardous materials such as engine oil, diesel fuel and engine coolant.
+Consult Discountequipment - Never dispose of hazardous materials irresponsibly by dumping them into a sewer, on the ground, or into ground water or waterways. - Failure to follow these procedures may seriously harm the environment.